SharmaSapan/Particle-Swarm-Optimization/README.md

 An implementation of swarm based Algorithm that tends to find the best position where it is most optimal in a function in accordance to n-dimensions (features).
 Particle movement premised on two simple behaviours: Move towards own (personal) best position.
 Move towards the best position in a neighbourhood.

+They achieve that by updating its position at every iteration using the velocity update, using constants of thier own cognitive search space and social search space.

 Applications of PSO:

     * Continuous optimization - e.g. Sphere function